 (5) If the facility boundary includes more than one cogeneration system, boiler, or steam generator, and each unit/system or each group of units produces thermal energy for different particular end-users or on-site industrial processes and operations, the operator must report the disposition of generated thermal energy by unit/system or by group of units with the same dispositions, and by the type of thermal energy product provided.

 (e) Reporting Mechanism.
-Reporting entities shall submit emissions data reports, and any revisions to the reports, through the California Air Resources Board’s (ARB) Greenhouse Gas Reporting Tool, or any other reporting tool approved by the Executive Officer that will guarantee transmittal and receipt of data required by ARB’s Mandatory Reporting Regulation and Cost of Implementation Fee Regulation.
+Reporting entities shall submit emissions data reports, and any revisions to the reports, through the California Air Resources Board’s (CARB) Greenhouse Gas Reporting Tool, or any other reporting tool approved by the Executive Officer that will guarantee transmittal and receipt of data required by CARB’s Mandatory Reporting Regulation and Cost of Implementation Fee Regulation.
 Reporting entities are not responsible for reporting data required under this article that is not specified for reporting in the reporting tool.

 (f) Increases and Decreases in Facility Emissions.
-The operator of a facility identified in section 95101(a)(1)(A)-(B) that is subject to the cap-and-trade regulation must include the following information in the emissions data report:
+The operator of a facility identified in section 95101(a)(1)(A)-(B) that is subject to the Cap-and-Invest Regulation must include the following information in the emissions data report:

 (1) Whether a change in the facility’s operations or status resulted in an increase or decrease of more than five percent in emissions of greenhouse gases in relation to the previous data year.